luke-mayer/luke-mayer/README.md

 👋 Hi, I'm Luke Mayer!
-I'm a senior computer science major at the University of Maryland, specializing in machine learning and graduating in December, 2024.
+I'm a senior Computer Science major at the University of Maryland, specializing in Machine Learning and graduating in December, 2024.

 # About Me

-I'm passionate about problem-solving and back-end development, thriving on tackling complex challenges and finding innovative solutions, whether individually or as part of a team.
+I'm passionate about problem-solving and back-end development and I thrive on tackling complex challenges and finding innovative solutions, whether individually or as part of a team.
 I'm always seeking opportunities to deepen my software engineering expertise and refine my technical and problem-solving skills.
 As a highly motivated self-learner, I'm eager to master new technologies and continuously improve my craft.

 # Technical Skills

 **Proficient:** Python, Java
-**Familiar:** JavaScript, HTML/CSS, Dart
+**Familiar:** JavaScript, C, HTML/CSS, Dart
 **Experience with Technologies/Frameworks:** AWS, ReactJS, Keras/PyTorch

 # Projects